cozy-labs/konnectors/docs/client-side-architecture.md

 ### Technical recommendation

-We suggest to build the new version of Konnector client-side app using _Vue.js_ with _vue-router_ and _vue-resource_ for the app logics, and Webpack for the packaging tool along the Vue-loader webpack's loader.
+We suggest to build the new version of Konnector client-side app in ES6, using _Vue.js_ with _vue-router_ and _vue-resource_ for the app logics, and Webpack for the packaging tool along the Vue-loader webpack's loader.

 Vue.js is a frontend reactive framework useful to build good shaped interfaces and is built with design in mind.
 It doesn't need any complicated source logics (such as immutables sources, stores, etc) and instead keep focused on how to design components efficiently.
 Vue-router is its attached routing library, which makes URL based Ui really simple to develop.